OpenTwinCities/opentwincities.github.com/about/index.md

 ---

 ## Our mission
-Open Twin Cities fosters an inclusive community of civic collaboration and champions open government and civic technology for positive social impact and engaged citizenship.
+Open Twin Cities fosters an inclusive community of civic collaboration and champions open government and civic technology for positive social impact and civic engagement.
 Open Twin Cities is a part of the [Code for America Brigade network](https://brigade.codeforamerica.org/).

 ## What we do
 - Hold regular open work time meetups